 2. How do I get one?

-During the signup phase of your game, a moderator (usually the queue manager) will give you access to a host account.
+During the signup phase of your game, contact a moderator with the name of this account.

-Because official votecounts can only be made by the Original Poster, we heavily recommend that hosts use a host account, as it allows multiple people to post them.
+Because official votecounts can only be made by the Original Poster, we recommend creating the thread on a host account, as it will allow all co-hosts to post VCs on it.